tnscorcoran/light-4-j-plugin-wrapper/README.md

 4. Update your Plugin Wrappers and build.
 For each of JPW-A, JPW-B, JPW-C, JPW-D, open /src/main/resources.props.properties.
 Set your serviceid and servicetoken to the correct one for Services A, B, C and D. Now open each of these project's pom.xml.
 Ensure the version of the 3scale-api dependency is the same as the actual component in 1. above.
 Run *mvn clean install* on each.

 5. Update your APIs and build.
 For each of api_a, api_b, api_c, api_d, add the same properties file to as you inserted to JPW-A, JPW-B, JPW-C, JPW-D respectively.
 (JPW-x's are picked up at build time, api_x's at runtime).
+Note - taking API code from this Repo is an interim approach to generating the APIs.
+Time permitting, we will enhance this README and Repo to reflect the recommended OAI spec driven approach on the [Light 4 J Chained Microservices Tutorial](https://networknt.github.io/light-rest-4j/tutorial/ms-chain/)

 6. Use the 3scale APIs to populate required data on 3scale.
 There are 2 major repetitive tasks we need to undertake (details below).
 For those we use the utility project included in this repo, *utilities-light4j*.
 First *method* creation.
 We have 25 endpoints in each of the 4 Microservices A, B, C and D. These 100 endpoints each have a logical *method* defined on 3scale.
 Traffic Authorization and Reporting is done on these methods.
 We use a logical naming convention to build the method at runtime. e.g. a request with a path /apid/data12 is translated into a method called apid_data12.
 Creation and storage of these 100 method is task 1.